 Phase 2 - greater corridor treatments warranted if pursued in conjunction with potential land use changes in future area master or sector plan updates.
-These treatments require additional study to confirm the recommended treatment and right-of-way in these master and sector plan updates.
+These treatments require additional study to confirm the recommended treatment and right-of-way.

 Phase 2 recommendations are intended as policy guidance for future area master or sector plan updates, including those of Prince George's County and the Cities of Rockville and Gaithersburg, jurisdictions that must pursue their own master plan processes to determine the ultimate recommended rights-of-way.